ryanthtra/prototypes/php-user-auth-basic/README.md

 		- dataType: 'text'
 		- success: inform user if they successfully logged in or not
 			- Check response for the word "true" or "false"
-- Create a new file, login_handler.php
+- In login_handler.php do the following:
 	- Create a nested associative array: $user_info

 	```PHP